How to Organize Image Licenses, Permissions, and Source Notes

 Found on the State Museum digital collection page for the 1938 harbor survey.
 Credit line listed as “Photograph by L. Chen, State Museum Archives.”
 License stated on page as public domain.
 Accessed 2025-02-04.

-That note preserves both the provenance and the license context.
-It also helps if the source page later changes or disappears.
+That note preserves both provenance and licensing context.
+If the source page later changes, the original documentation is still available.

 Track permissions with precision

 Not every image is covered by an open license.
 Some require direct permission.
-Others are governed by contract terms, donor restrictions, or internal use policies.
-If a permission is granted by email or letter, store the full text, not just a summary.
+Others are governed by contract terms, donor restrictions, archive policies, or internal approval rules.
+If a rights holder gives permission by email or letter, store the full approval text, not just a summary.

 What to save for permissions